For a series such as Ocean Girl, there were quite a number of characters onboard.

 - Nice Girl: Refuses to let Brett and co. come to harm and informs Jason of this.
 On the flipside, she also refuses to outright hurt her dad or any other mooks.

-- Doting Dad: Has this in the form of Hellegren.
+- Doting Parent: Has this in the form of Hellegren.

-- Techno Genius: Becomes the crew's computer genius in the second half of the season, but prior to that is shown using her skills to find out her father's work.
+- Techno Wizard: Becomes the crew's computer genius in the second half of the season, but prior to that is shown using her skills to find out her father's work.

 - What Could Have Been: In the Season 3 treatment, she would've been named Greta, there would've been more of a relationship shown between her and Dianne (as opposed to Dianne simply taking her in and questioning the boys decision) and there were signs of a romantic relationship with Brett.